pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ne-d3dkmddi-_dxgk_interrupt_type.md

 ### -field DXGK_INTERRUPT_NATIVE_FENCE_SIGNALED:19

-Available starting in Windows 11, version 22H2 (WDDM 3.1).
+A set of native fence GPU objects monitored by the CPU were signaled on a GPU engine.
+Supported starting in Windows 11, version 24H2.

 ### -field DXGK_INTERRUPT_GPU_ENGINE_STATE_CHANGE:20